Gonocyte

 Gonocytes are the precursors of spermatogonia that differentiate in the testis from primordial germ cells around week 7 of embryonic development and exist up until the postnatal period, when they become spermatogonia.
-Despite some uses of the term to refer to the precursors of oogonia, it was generally restricted to male germ cells.
 Germ cells operate as vehicles of inheritance by transferring genetic and epigenetic information from one generation to the next.
 Male fertility is centered around continual spermatogonia which is dependent upon a high stem cell population.
 Thus, the function and quality of a differentiated sperm cell is dependent upon the capacity of its originating spermatogonial stem cell (SSC).

 Gonocytes represent the germ cells undergoing the successive, short-term and migratory stages of development.
 This occurs between the time they inhabit the forming gonads on the genital ridge to the time they migrate to the basement membrane of the seminiferous cords.
 Gonocyte development consists of several phases of cell proliferation, differentiation, migration and apoptosis.
 The abnormal development of gonocytes leads to fertility-related diseases.

 They are also identified as prespermatogonia, prospermatogonia and primitive germ cells, although gonocyte is most common.

 History

 Gonocytes are described as large and spherical, with a prominent nucleus and two nucleoli.
 The term, gonocyte, was created in 1957 by Canadian scientists Yves Clermont and Bernard Perey.
 They considered it essential to study the origin of spermatogonia and carried out a study on rats to investigate this.
 In 1987, Clermont referred to gonocytes as the cells that differentiate into type A spermatogonia, which differentiate into type B spermatogonia and spermatocytes.

 Very few studies used gonocytes to also refer to the female germ cells in the ovarium primordium.
 The specification of gonocytes to be confined to male germ cells occurred after foundational differences between the mechanisms of male and female fetal germ cells were uncovered.
-Some scientists prefer the terms “prospermatogonia” and “prespermatogonia” for their functional clarity.
+Some scientists prefer the terms "prospermatogonia" and "prespermatogonia" for their functional clarity.

 Later studies found that the process from primordial germ cell to spermatogonial development is gradual, without clear gene expression markers to distinguish the precursor cells.
 A 2006 study found that some gonocytes differentiate straight into committed spermatogonia (type B) rather than spermatogonial stem cells (type A).